Special Education/Early Intervention Attorney

 • California bar admission.

-• Bilingual Spanish language skills required.
+• Bilingual Spanish language skills strongly preferred.

 This job description is of a general nature and is not an exhaustive list of all responsibilities and duties of the position.